 Nina was experiencing a call to a sacred practice.
 That calling has been ringing out for at least as long as we have had language, story and song.
 It has been heard by people of almost all known cultures, it can still be heard today.
 It is the call to realize another dimension of existence, and through the wisdom and power gained there to offer healing and guidance to our fellow human beings.

 The figure of the Shaman disappeared from the West many centuries ago.
-Eventually swallowed up in the conflicts of Kings and Churches, Druids were perhaps the last surviving examples of Western Shamanic figures.
+Eventually swallowed up in the conflicts of Kings and Churches.
 The persecution of witches and folk healers exemplifies the viciousness with which we purged our own shamanic traditions.
-It seems that whenever we came into contact with cultures possessing vibrant shamanic practices, as in the myriad of Native American cultures that once populated North America, we reacted with destruction and domination.
+It seems that whenever we came into contact with cultures possessing vibrant animistic practices that included healing and congress with helping spirits, we reacted with destruction and domination.

 Is there a place for the Shaman in our culture after having been rejected for so many centuries?
-I fear we may not survive the looming ecological crisis without the voice of shamanism.
+The very idea of shamanism is rejected by well meaning guardians of indigneous cultural identity.
+We seem to be addicted to rationalizing away the presence of an authentic shamanic phenomena in any way we can.
+Sadly I fear we may not survive the looming ecological crisis without the voice of shamanism.
 Our modern way of life required an epic disconnection from the natural world in order to achieve the current level of devastation.
-If we are to heal our relationship with the Earth, we modern people will have to awaken to our own shamanic consciousness.
-The recovery of the natural world and the re-emergence of the Shamanic figure are part of the same healing, different aspects of the same journey we must all take together.
+If we are to heal our relationship with the Earth, we need people who experience their very essence as inseperable from the extrardinary, transcendant power of the natural world.
+The recovery of the natural world and the re-emergence of the shamanic figure are part of the same healing, different aspects of the same journey we must all take together.

 Thankfully people like Nina have been exploring shamanic practices in the West for decades.
 The cultural transformations of the 60’s opened the door for new spiritual exploration, alternative methods of healing, and the continued empowerment of women and ethnic and cultural minorities.
 The rise of new Earth based spiritual traditions like Wicca, the less biased exploration of indigenous spirituality by academics and spiritual seekers, and the work of seminal organizations like the Foundation For Shamanic Studies (FSS) have opened new territory for those seeking to understand their drive to heal themselves and others through shamanic means.